bpretto/bpretto/README.md

 # Hey there! :wave:

-:man_technologist: My name is Bernardo Pretto, I am 18 years old and I'm Computer Technician by the Federal Institute of Santa Catarina (IFSC) :brazil:.
+:man_technologist: My name is Bernardo Pretto, I am 18 years old and I'm a Computer Technician by the Federal Institute of Santa Catarina (IFSC) :brazil:.
 I love to innovate and help people.
-I am, at the moment, **Actively looking for an oportunity to show off my habilities in the real world**.
+I am, at the moment, **Actively looking for an oportunity to solve problems in the real world**.
 I'm also really into finances and investments. :money_with_wings:

 ## Knowledge